LSLeary/haskell-overlays/README.md

 # haskell-overlays
-By default, overlays targeting packages in haskellPackages are forced to replace the whole haskell ecosystem in a way that does not compose, and is not modular.
+By default, overlays targeting packages in `haskellPackages` are forced to replace the whole haskell ecosystem in a way that does not compose, and is not modular.
 This repository describes and demonstrates two approaches to writing modular, composable overlays for haskell packages, both of which should also apply equally well to other such ecosystems.

-The core of both approaches is the idea of manually doing for haskellPackages what the overlay system does for top-level packages.
+The core of both approaches is the idea of manually doing for `haskellPackages` what the overlay system does for top-level packages.

-## As Sub-overlays
+## As Sub-Overlays
 _Example hoverlay upgrading xmonad to use more recent source from git_
 ```nix
 # sub-level/overlays/haskell/xmonad-hoverlay.nix